OREO (ORE) Market Capitalization Tops $25.09

-OREO (ORE) traded up 42% against the U.S. dollar during the 1-day period ending at 12:00 PM E.T. on September 14th.
-One OREO coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last week, OREO has traded 50% higher against the U.S. dollar.
-OREO has a market capitalization of $25.09 and approximately $330.00 worth of OREO was traded on exchanges in the last day.
+OREO (ORE) traded up 42% against the dollar during the one day period ending at 19:00 PM E.T. on September 19th.
+During the last week, OREO has traded 50% higher against the dollar.
+One OREO coin can now be purchased for $0.0000 or 0.00000000 BTC on exchanges.
+OREO has a market cap of $25.09 and $330.00 worth of OREO was traded on exchanges in the last day.

 - Galactrum (ORE) traded flat against the dollar and now trades at $0.0003 or 0.00000001 BTC.